deepdialog/easy_asr/README.md

 ## Server test

 - curl -X GET "127.0.0.1:61111//api/audio"
-- POST method need a ".silk" like file , we can try via  python3 test/post.py or node test/post.js
+- POST method need a ".silk" like file , I build a demo in test directory just python3 post.py or node post.js

 ** More audio formats will be supported